Bhavabhuti

-Bhavabhūti (Devanagari: भवभूति) was an 8th-century scholar of India noted for his plays and poetry, written in Sanskrit.
-His plays are considered the equal of the works of Kalidasa.
-Bhavabhuti was born in Padmapura, Vidarbha, in Gondia district, on Maharashtra and Madhya Pradesh border.
-He was born in a Deshastha Brahmin family of scholars.
+Bhavabhūti (born Śrīkaṇṭha Nīlakaṇṭha; Devanagari: भवभूति; c.
+680-c.
+750) was a classical Sanskrit scholar, poet, and playwright of eighth-century India.
+He is considered a key successor to Kalidasa and is often regarded as matching his literary stature.
+His best known work Uttararamacarita (translated as The Later Deeds of Rama), earned him the title "Poet of the Karunā Rasa".

+Background

+Bhavabhuti was born in Padmapura, Aamgaon, at Gondia district,in Maharashtra.
+He was born in a Audumbar/Udumbar Brahmin family of scholars.
+He is described as a scion of the Yāyāvara family, bearing the surname Udumbara.
+His Kāshyapa brahmin ancestors adhered to the Black Yajurveda and kept the five sacred fire.

 His real name was Srikantha Nilakantha, and he was the son of Nilakantha and Jatukarni.
 He received his education at 'Padmapawaya', a place some 42 km South-West of Gwalior.

 Dayananidhi Paramahansa is known to be his guru.
 He composed his historical plays at 'Kalpi', a place on banks of river Yamuna.

 He is believed to have been the court poet of king Yashovarman of Kannauj.
 Kalhana, the 12th-century historian, places him in the entourage of the king, who was defeated by Lalitaditya Muktapida, king of Kashmir, in 736 AD.

 Malatimadhava

 The play is set in the city of Padmavati.
 The king desires that his minister's daughter Malati marry a youth called Nandana.
 Malati is in love with Madhava ever since she saw him and drew his portrait.
 Madhava reciprocates, and draws a portrait of her in turn.
 Malati suspects her father's motives in falling in with the King's plans for her.
 A side plot involves the lovers' friends Makaranda and Madayantika.
 The latter is attacked by a tiger, and Makaranda rescues her, getting wounded in the process.

 After numerous travails, all ends well, with the two couples uniting.
 According to the renowned Sanskritist Daniel H.H.
 Ingalls, the Malatimadhava is a work that combines love and horror with a felicity never again equaled in Sanskrit literature.
+During the period of the 14th century CE, Jagaddhara wrote a commentary on Bhavabhūti’s Sanskrit drama Malatimadhava.